Video Editor Pinnacle Studio

 Quality Assurance

-Don’t forget to recheck your Video Editor Pinnacle Studio output:
+Don’t forget to test your Video Editor Pinnacle Studio output:

 • Preview: Watch through your content before final export it.